OnePlus phones are spun out of viral marketing. Without all the social media posts and clickybaity claims, OnePlus would be nowhere.

 As the result of a million bits of hyperbole compressed into a brick of phone, the OnePlus 3 should be rubbish.
 It should be annoying.
 It should be the ‘sponsored’ Facebook link you feel bad for clicking on.
 However, it’s not.

-The OnePlus 3 is the best phone buy in the world right now, and deserves to be at the top of your list if you want a great smartphone, but can't quite afford those flagship prices.
-At RM1888, this phone deserves to cost Samsung and Apple at least a few million sales.
+The OnePlus 3 is the best phone buy in the world right now, and deserves to be at the top of your list if you want a great smartphone, but can’t quite afford those flagship prices.
+At £309, this phone deserved to cost Samsung and Apple at least a few million sales.
 Even an extra £20 Brexit tax can’t dampen our enthusiasm for this phone – there’s nothing else out there that comes close for the price.

 OnePlus 3 design: A shiny new suit